Building AppChain for dApps: Security considerations and Best Practices

 Security concerns and best practices of top-four AppChains

 AppChains, like every other blockchain network, are prone to security risks.
 As we know, AppChains are custom blockchains that facilitate and manage every component, such as wallets, bridges, explorers, and various nodes, which demand reliable security and encryption.
 To date, many blockchains have suffered security challenges such as resource/energy inefficiency, poor performance, unauthorized access, and unsophisticated governance mechanisms.
-Hence, let’s look into the AppChains security implications of the previously discussed top four AppChains; Polkadot Parachains, Cosmos Zones, Avalanche Subnets, and Polygon Supernets, so that you can understand how you can conceal network security for your AppChains abiding by the best AppChain security practices of prominent AppChain networks.
+Hence, let’s look into the AppChains security implications of the previously discussed top four AppChains; Polkadot Parachains, Cosmos Zones, Avalanche L1s (Formerly known as Subnets), and Polygon Supernets, so that you can understand how you can conceal network security for your AppChains abiding by the best AppChain security practices of prominent AppChain networks.

 Substrate Parachains